Mulally to hand over Ford CEO job earlier than expected

 By Ben Klayman

-The 68-year-old Mulally is credited with transforming the No. 2 U.S. automaker from a money-loser to a company that expects to realise a pretax profit of up to $8 billion (4.7 billion pounds) this year after joining in 2006 from Boeing Co.
+The 68-year-old Mulally is credited with transforming the No. 2 U.S. automaker from a money-loser to a company that expects to realize a pretax profit of up to $8 billion this year after joining in 2006 from Boeing Co.

 Mulally, who was in the running for the top job at Microsoft Corp late last year, did not say what was next for him.
 Ford's CEO change takes effect on July 1.